Posted: October 20, 2017

 “This is a pivotal opportunity for our community to help cultivate and prepare nurse leaders,” says Janie Heath, PhD, APRN-BC, FAAN, dean of the UK College of Nursing.
 “We are honored to welcome each speaker and to learn from her expertise in the field.”

-The Nursing Leadership Lecture Series is free, open to the public and will be followed with a reception.
+The Nursing Leadership Lecture Series is free and open to the public.

 Marion Broome, PhD, RN, FAAN